-The Mental Health First Aid Program was developed in 2001 at the centre for Mental Health Research at the Australian National University by Betty Kitchener and Professor Tony Jorm following the model that has been successfully applied in many countries with conventional first aid.
+The Mental Health First Aid Program was developed in 2000 at the centre for Mental Health Research at the Australian National University by Betty Kitchener and Professor Tony Jorm following the model that has been successfully applied in many countries with conventional first aid.
 Since this time, MHFA training has spread to every state and territory in Australia and internationally, currently to over 25 countries.

 The program has been well evaluated and found to be effective in improving mental health literacy, reducing stigma and increasing helping behaviours.
 First Aid is the help given to an injured person before medical treatment can be obtained.
 Mental Health First Aid is the initial help given to someone developing a mental health problem or in a mental health crisis.
 The first aid is given until appropriate professional treatment is received or until the crisis resolves.

 There are many reasons why people benefit from Mental Health First Aid Training:

 - There is a stigma associated with mental health problems

 - Many people do not recognise mental health problems

 - Many people do not know how to help